confluentinc/cp-demo/docs/index.rst

 2. In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8GB (default is 2GB).

 3. From the ``cp-demo`` directory, start the entire demo by running a single command that generates the keys and certificates, brings up the Docker containers, and configures and validates the environment.
-This will take less than 5 minutes to complete.
+This will take ~7 minutes to complete.

    .. sourcecode:: bash